Bring Stripe’s payment infrastructure into your app

 1. How do I set up Stripe in a new WeWeb project?

-Add the Stripe plugin in the “Plugins / Extensions” panel, paste your Stripe test and live API keys, and then add the Stripe Payment element or Checkout flow to your page.
+Add Stripe in Integrations from the Data & API tab, and then add the Stripe Payment element or Checkout flow to your page.

 From there, create a workflow that either creates a Payment Intent (for Elements) or calls a backend endpoint that creates a Checkout Session and returns a URL to redirect the user.